echeran/icu/docs/userguide/format_parse/messages/try-mf2.md

         ```
         **Warning:** make sure it is done in `dependencies`, not in `dependencyManagement / dependencies`

-1. Change the `src/test/java/com/mycompany/app/AppTest.java` file
+1. Edit the `src/test/java/com/mycompany/app/AppTest.java` file
     1. Add a new test method
         ```java
         @Test